BearWithAFez/Takuzu/README.md

 Last done:

-* Fully complete functionality
-* Reset progress functionality
-* Split the CSS
-* Clean up the CSS
+* Cleaned up the JS, the entire JS...
+Wow.
-* Fonts linked locally
-* Fixed bug: "Rapidly clicking doesn't have the desired SFX."
+* Tested on Chrome, Firefox, Edge (forgive me) and IE (But it doesnt work and yeah).
+* And also added a cheeky 5 puzzles ;)

 Todo:

-* Clean up the JS
 * More puzzles...
 * Fully test on other browsers than CHROME
+* Fixed the autoplay bug

 Known errors:

-* Flipping rapidly can break the UI.
+* Flipping rapidly can break the UI.(Is a timing one, should be fixed...)
+* It doesn't work on IE. And I can't be bothered to fix it.